 So, is it legal?
 Yes, as long as investigators stay in a public space.
 This gets a little weird.
 For instance, they can record you on your property if they are standing on a public sidewalk.

 Online surveillance happens too, but it’s limited to the investigator viewing what’s publicly available online.
 Check out our article, Surveillance and Long-term Disability Claims, for more information.

 Long-term disability after 2 years in Canada

-If you have been on long-term disability for more than two years, it is likely that you are receiving benefits based on an “any occupation” defintion of disability.
+If you have been on long-term disability for more than two years, you will likely receive benefits based on an “any occupation” definition of disability.
 This means that the insurance company will pay benefits as long as it believes you are incapable of doing any type of work.

-Not exactly “any” type of work, but any type of work that you are capable of doing and from which you could earn 60% or more of your pre-disability income.
+Not exactly “any” type of work, but any work that you can do and from which you could earn 60% or more of your pre-disability income.

 Being approved beyond two years is not a guarantee that benefits will continue to age 65.
 The insurance company will continue to monitor your claim.
 It will ask for updates.
 You need to continue treatment when appropriate.